qtproject/qt-apps-neptune-ui/README.md

 * Run scripts within the plugins/scripts folder to scan the media on the system

-# Run entire UI

-        $ qmlscene -I modules/ -I /path/to/application-manager/dummyimports/ MainWithCluster.qml

-or with the Application Manager
+# Run entire UI with the Application Manager

         $ appman --recreate-database -c $AM_CONFIG_FILE -c am-config.yaml